 In this section, we recall the notion of the \emph{shape} of a simplicial presheaf on cartesian spaces (or smooth manifolds).
 We first recall the notion of a \emph{cohesive} $\infty$-topos of Schreiber \cite{Schreiber}.
 These are certain toposes which participate in a quadruple adjunction $(\csp \dashv \Delta \dashv {\it \Gamma} \dashv \nabla)$, with $\Delta$ and $\nabla$ fully faithful and $\csp$ preserving products.
 In our context the adjunction takes the form of a quadruple Quillen adjunction

 with left adjoints depicted above their corresponding right adjoints.
-This adjoint quadruple is induced by an adjunction netween $\cartsp$ and the terminal category $1$.
-The right adjoint functor $1\to \cartsp$ picks $\RR^0$.
+This adjoint quadruple is induced by an adjunction between $\cart$ and the terminal category $1$.
+The right adjoint functor $1\to \cart$ picks $\RR^0$.
 The further left and right adjoints are given by Kan extensions.
-Thus, the functor ${\it \Gamma}$ evaluates at $\RR^0$ and the functor $\Delta$ takes locally constant stack assocated to a simplicial set.
-Using the fact that the inclusion $i:\cartsp\into \Man$ is the inclusion of a full dense subsite, one shows that the restriction functor $i^*:\sPSh(\Man)\to \sPSh(\cartsp)$ is part of a Quillen equivalence (in fact, two Quillen equivalences, corresponding to the injective and projective model structures).
-Hence, the $\infty$-category presented by $\sPSh(\Man)_{\rm loc}$ is also cohesive.
+Thus, the functor ${\it \Gamma}$ evaluates at $\RR^0$ and the functor $\Delta$ takes the locally constant stack associated to a simplicial set.
+Using the fact that the inclusion $i:\cart\into \Man$ is the inclusion of a full $\infty$-dense subsite, one shows that the restriction functor $i^*:\sPSh(\Man)\to \sPSh(\cart)$ is part of a Quillen equivalence (in fact, two Quillen equivalences, corresponding to the injective and projective model structures).

 \begin{remark} The constant presheaf functor $\sset→\sPSh(\Man)$ does not extend to a quadruple Quillen adjunction when $\sPSh(\Man)$ is equipped with local weak equivalences.
-However, one can compute explicitly the shape functor via derived functors by first applying the restriction functor $i^*:\sPSh(\Man)\to \sPSh(\cartsp)$ and then the left derived functor of $\csp$ in the projective model structure.
+However, one can compute explicitly the shape functor via derived functors by first applying the restriction functor $i^*:\sPSh(\Man)\to \sPSh(\cart)$ and then the left derived functor of $\csp$ in the projective model structure.
 However, a more preferable formula will be presented below. \end{remark}

 These quadruple adjoint functors give rise to idempotent monads